Sarah A. L. Merriam

 Sarah Ann Leilani Merriam (born 1971) is an American attorney serving as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
 She is a former United States magistrate judge of the United States District Court for the District of Connecticut and former district judge of the same court.

 Early life and education

 Merriam was born in Honolulu, Hawaii, and raised in New Haven, Connecticut, where she attended the Hopkins School.
 She earned a Bachelor of Arts from Georgetown University in 1993, a Juris Doctor from Yale Law School in 2000, and a Master of Laws in judicial studies from the Duke University School of Law in 2018.

 Career

-Merriam clerked for Judge Alvin Thompson of the United States District Court for the District of Connecticut from 2000 to 2002 and Judge Thomas Meskill of the United States Court of Appeals for the Second Circuit from 2002 to 2003.
+Merriam clerked for Judge Alvin W. Thompson of the United States District Court for the District of Connecticut from 2000 to 2002 and Judge Thomas Meskill of the United States Court of Appeals for the Second Circuit from 2002 to 2003.
 She began her career as an associate with Cowdery, Ecker & Murphy in Hartford, Connecticut.
 From 2007 to 2015, Merriam served as an assistant public defender for the United States District Court for the District of Connecticut.